 Candle snuffers, also known as douters, date from the mid-17th century, and there’s a reason why snuffers are still used today after centuries of use.
 They work well with most candles, quickly extinguishing the flame and minimizing smoke.
 Antique candle snuffers are beautifully designed and highly collectible these days.

 Modern candle snuffers are fashionably designed, inexpensive, and put out candles safely and quickly without lingering smoke.
-The most popular is a rounded bell shape, but they also come in delightful forms such as a cylinder, disk, or pyramid.
+The most popular is a rounded bell shape, but they also come in delightful forms such as a beehive, disk, or pyramid.